NeverRanked · Teardown 02 · Cross-category · Cross-geo

 Two axes decide what AI cites for your category.
 Geography is a third.

-The nine-measurement table (web-searching engines)
+The cross-category table (web-searching engines)

 Banks have done two decades of work making their websites the official source of truth for their own products.
 A bank’s rates, account types, branch locations, and product comparisons live cleanly on the bank’s own site, in structured product pages, refreshed daily.
 AI tools have nothing equivalent to cite for a wealth firm or law firm or dental practice or CPA firm.
 The "best wealth manager in Hawaii" question has no canonical source the way "best bank for small business in Hawaii" does, so AI reaches for a wider mix of editorial third-party content.